Decay of solutions to the Maxwell equation on the Schwarzschild background: Preliminaries

 For the remainder of this paper, we will make use of the 2-spinor formalism, following the conventions of \cite{Penrose:1986fk}.
 The exterior Schwarzschild spacetime is oriented and globally hyperbolic and hence also spin.

 The spin group is $\SL(2,\Co)$ which has the inequivalent spinor representations $\Co^2$ and $\bar{\Co}^2$.
 Unprimed upper case latin indices and their primed versions are used for sections of the corresponding spinor bundles, respectively.
 The correspondence between spinors and tensors makes it possible to translate all tensor expressions to spinor form.
 The action of $\SL(2,\Co)$ on $\Co^2$ leaves invariant the spin metric $\eps_{AB} = \eps_{[AB]}$, which is used to raise and lower indices on tensors.
-The metric $g_{ab}$ is related to $\eps_{AB}$ by $g_{ab} = \eps_{AB} \bar\eps_{A'B'}$.
-Let $\mathcal{S}_{k,l}$ denote the space of symmetric spinors with $k$ unprimed indices and $l$ primed indices.
+The metric $g_{ab}$ is related to $\eps_{AB}$ by $g_{ab} = \eps_{AB} \bar\eps_{A'B'}$, and the scalar and Weyl curvatures are represented by the spinor fields $\Lambda, \Psi_{ABCD}$, respectively.
+We denote the space of symmetric spinors with $k$ unprimed indices and $l$ primed indices by $\mathcal{S}_{k,l}$.

 The principal null tetrad $l^a, n^a, m^a, \bar{m}^a$ corresponds to a principal spin dyad $o_A, \iota_A$ via $l_a = o_A \bar{o}_{A'}, n_a = \iota_A \bar{\iota}_A, m_a = o_A \bar{\iota}_{A'}, \bar{m}_a = \iota_A \bar{o}_{A'}$.
 Given a symmetric spinor field $\varphi_{A \cdots D A' \cdots D'}$, we denote the dyad components by $\phi_{ii'}$ where $i,i'$ denote the number of contractions with $\iota^A, \bar{\iota}^{A'}$, respectively.
 For example, a 1-form $\varphi_{AA'}$, has components $\varphi_{00'} = \varphi_{AA'} o^A \bar{o}^{A'}, \cdots, \varphi_{11'} = \varphi_{AA'} \iota^{A}\bar{\iota}^{A'}$.